itfilipf/document-management/README.md

 **POST** `/api/documents/{url}/`

 Upload a new document or a new revision of an existing document.
 When uploading to the same `url`, the `version_number` is automatically incremented.
+If two documents on same url have the same hash value returned HTTP status code will be 400 with message about duplicated file.

 **Parameters:**
 - `file` *(required, multipart)* – The file to upload.